 Minutes usually include:

-- the names of the participants
+- Names of participants

-- the agenda items covered
+- Agenda items covered

-- decisions made by the participants
+- Decisions made by participants

-- follow-up actions committed to by participants
+- Follow-up actions committed to by participants

-- due dates for the completion of commitments
+- Due dates for the completion of commitments

-- any other events or discussions worth documenting for future review or history
+- Any other events or discussions worth documenting for future review or history

 Meeting Minutes as a Historical Document

 As a historical document, minutes are useful for documenting the key ideas or discussion points that led to a decision.
-For example, effective meeting minutes may specify the five alternatives the team discussed and the key reason why one was selected over the others.
+For example, effective meeting minutes may specify the five alternatives the team discussed and the key reason that one was selected over the others.

-When and How to Share the Meeting Minutes
+When and How to Share Meeting Minutes

-How Do Organizations Handle Taking Meeting Minutes?
+How Organizations Handle Taking Meeting Minutes

-Requirements of a Meeting Minutes Note Taker?
+Requirements for a Meeting Minutes Recorder

 - Record accurately the decisions, commitments, and major discussion points made at a meeting